mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/bson-type/bson-type.md

 #### BsonAny

 Represents any possible type.
-Essentially, all type is a subtype of BsonAny.
+Essentially, every type is a subtype of BsonAny.

 #### BsonAnyOf